L.J. Collier’s injury means the Seahawks could have to explore options at defensive end

-The early reports that Seahawks first-round pick L.J.
+RENTON — The early reports that Seahawks first-round pick L.J.
 Collier suffered only a high-ankle sprain on Tuesday elicited at least a little, initial sigh of relief.

 As Collier lay on the ground after the play ended, limped on his own to the sidelines and then — after a few minutes of being tended to by trainers — was carted off the field, the worst-case scenarios of a broken bone or significant injury to a knee seemed possible.